alanfarahani/covid19-age-tracking/README.md

 age-range.](covid19_demographics2_git_files/figure-gfm/new-state-dist-case-1.png)

 The absolute change in the age-demographic profile of recent confirmed COVID-19 cases can be seen in the figure below.
+The black point represents the total of the previous day, while the point to the right is scaled to the size of the proportion of new cases for that state (as is the color).
 It is important to note that some states are actively in the process of changing their age-reporting ranges, and so many states (such as Georgia) may not have cumulative case data that concords with previously published data.